DFE-Digital/npq-registration/app/views/api/guidance/schedules-and-milestone-dates.md

 The API does not apply milestone validation to those on NPQ schedules.
 The API will accept any declarations submitted after the first milestone period has started for a given schedule.

-For example, if a participant is on an `npq-leadership-autumn` schedule, the API will accept any type of declaration (including `started`, `retention-{x}` or `completed`) after the schedule start date.
+For example, if a participant is on an `npq-leadership-autumn` schedule, the API will accept any type of declaration (including `started`, `retention-{x}` or `completed`) on or after the schedule start date.

 <div class="govuk-inset-text">
   We advise providers to keep schedule data independent from any experience logic in their systems.